Yldales/Modpack-RPG-Colony/README.md

 > This README.md is just a draft.

 # Modpack-RPG-Colony
-An experimental modpack for MinecraftForge 1.20.1 based on [Minecolonies](https://legacy.curseforge.com/minecraft/mc-mods/minecolonies) and ~~Mine and Slash~~ [Apotheosis](https://legacy.curseforge.com/minecraft/mc-mods/apotheosis) mods.
+An experimental modpack for MinecraftForge 1.20.1 based on [Minecolonies](https://legacy.curseforge.com/minecraft/mc-mods/minecolonies) and [Apotheosis](https://legacy.curseforge.com/minecraft/mc-mods/apotheosis) mods.
 Heavily inspired by From Software's Souls games.

 ## Majors changes
 * The overworld is a custom, hand-made map.